calledit/the_mind/README.md

 My own ponderings, on classifying parts of the mind and the world.

 ## Human perception
 Humans have a brain that is feed with signals that encode information about the world.
 These signals are accumulated, processed and categorised.
-This activity is what allows human perception to exist.
+This activity allows human perception to exist.

 To deepen the understanding of this phenomena we need a framework that can describe this activity.
 I here propose a framework that has 6 key descriptions which i think are helpful.